Vai Sikahema: Professional career

 Sikahema was drafted in the tenth round by the St. Louis Cardinals in the 1986 NFL Draft, becoming the first Tongan to play in the NFL.

 He was a special teams standout for several teams, including the St. Louis/Phoenix Cardinals, Green Bay Packers, and Philadelphia Eagles.
 In 118 career games over eight seasons from 1986 to 1994, he returned a total of 527 kickoffs or punts, gaining a total of 8,102 yards.
 Sikahema was named to the Pro Bowl twice (1986 and 1987).
 It was during his stint with the Eagles that he came up with the famous "goalpost punching" stunt after scoring an 87-yard punt return touchdown in a 1992 game against the New York Giants at Giants Stadium.

 Broadcasting career

-Upon retiring in 1994, Sikahema was hired by then-CBS owned and operated television station WCAU in Philadelphia to do weekend sports.
+Upon retiring in 1994, Sikahema was hired by then-CBS owned and operated television station WCAU-TV in Philadelphia to do weekend sports.
 Surviving the station's sale to NBC, Sikahema later moved to weekdays, becoming a morning news anchor as well as the station's sports director.
 He worked there for 26 years, before retiring in 2020.

 In March 2010, Sikahema joined with The Philadelphia Inquirer sports writer John Gonzalez as the hosts of the Early Midday Show on Philadelphia radio station WPEN-FM 97.5 the Fanatic.

 Sikahema was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame on 22 November 2013.

 Sikahema has also contributed a column, generally related to religion rather than sports topics, to the Deseret News.